Hiring a house cleaner can make your life easier, but ensuring the person entering your home is trustworthy and qualified is essential.

 Contact Previous Clients

-Reach out to former clients to learn about their experiences.
-The following questions can help you assess the cleaner’s reliability:
+Reach out to past clients to learn about their experiences.
+Key questions include:

-• Did they maintain trust while working in the home?
+Did the cleaner demonstrate trustworthiness while in the home?

-Direct feedback from past clients helps you gauge the cleaner’s dependability and professionalism.
+Direct feedback from prior clients helps you assess reliability and professionalism.

 Confirm Employment History